Baystation12/Baystation12-Lore/Planets and Systems/Parasio.md

 ## History

-The closest habitable planet to the Orion Ceta warpgate that was established in 2491, it's natural beauty and other desirable planetary conditions were quickly noticed by Gilthari Exports, which established a small colony in 2497.
+The closest habitable planet to the Orion Ceta Gateway that was established in 2491, it's natural beauty and other desirable planetary conditions were quickly noticed by Gilthari Exports, which established a small colony in 2497.
 Rather than overly populating or industrializing this planet, it was intended to be a corporate tourist resort.

 With no other claims from other entities on this planet, drastic measures to preserve the natural scenery were taken.
 Industry and logging were able to be outlawed as soon as 2499, and hunting activity was limited to an extent by giving many native species protected status, and heavy fees would need to be paid in order to gain permission to hunt the rest.